4 - Filter equipment and Espresso Pots

 Which water temperature?

-Pour-Over typically 92–96 °C, AeroPress 75–85 °C (lower for less bitterness), French Press 92–96 °C, Moka Pot off the heat (typically 95–100 °C).
+Pour-over typically 92–96 °C, AeroPress 75–85 °C (lower for less bitterness), French Press 92–96 °C, Moka Pot off the heat (typically 95–100 °C).
 Cold Brew room temperature or refrigerator.

 Do I need fresh coffee?

-Which filter paper goes with which method?
+Which filter paper fits which method?

 V60 uses conical filters (HARIO Original), Chemex uses its own thick-walled filters (foldable or pre-folded), AeroPress uses its own round filters (included).
 Other methods do not require paper.